-Now work only with arrays!
-Many method names have been changed.

-Implemented the total least-squares variant of DMD, which deals with noise better than standard DMD does.
+- · Now work only with numpy arrays (not matrices)!
+Many method names have been changed. - Implemented the total least-squares variant of DMD, which deals with noise better than standard DMD does.
 Also did a major rewrite of the unit tests, which now check mathematical properties, rather than comparing the results of modred routines to alternate (e.g., brute force) implementations.
-The new unit tests are more robust and fail much less often.
+The new unit tests are more robust and fail much less often. - Note that a previously unrecorded bug fix has been added to the release notes for version 2.0.2 (regarding correct handling of complex-valued data in computing inner product arrays).